Fidget-Spinner/cpython_optimization_notes/3.13/uops_optimizer.md

 To generate the intermediate representation, and perform some optimizations, we shall use an abstract interpreter over the Tier 2 uops.
-The abstract interpreter operates on and generates the IR below by operating on symbolic terms (as defined in the paper "SSA Translation Is an Abstract Interpretation" by Matthieu Lemerre in POPL 2023).
+The abstract interpreter performs a traditional form of data-flow analysis.

 CPython uops are then classified into 3 main types in the interpreter DSL: